MicrosoftDocs/learn/learn-pr/wwl-azure/azure-security-center/includes/1-introduction.md

  -  Monitor security by using Microsoft Defender for Cloud

-     -  evaluate vulnerability scans from Microsoft Defender for Cloud
+     -  Evaluate vulnerability scans from Microsoft Defender for Cloud
-     -  configure Just in Time VM access by using Microsoft Defender for Cloud
+     -  Configure Just in Time VM access by using Microsoft Defender for Cloud
-     -  configure centralized policy management by using Microsoft Defender for Cloud
+     -  Configure centralized policy management by using Microsoft Defender for Cloud
-     -  configure compliance policies and evaluate for compliance by using Microsoft Defender for Cloud
+     -  Configure compliance policies and evaluate for compliance by using Microsoft Defender for Cloud
-     -  configure workflow automation by using Microsoft Defender for Cloud
+     -  Configure workflow automation by using Microsoft Defender for Cloud

 ## Learning objectives